Fethiye, Turkey - Travel

 Currency of Turkey

 The main currency in use in Fethiye is Turkish lira (TRY).
-It would be more convenient if you exchanged the money before you arrived in the country.
-Most places are adapted to modern payment methods, but little shops and merchants in the rural areas might only take cash.
+It would be more convenient to exchange the money before you arrive in the country.
+Most places accept modern payment methods, but small shops and merchants in rural areas may only accept cash.
 For this reason, we advise you to keep some cash on hand.
 ATMs are widely available, especially in the vicinity of the city’s main landmarks.
 The three most common ones you will see around are:

 • Ziraat Bank ATMs